 You may opt out of our electronic (email) communications at any time using a link provided in every email or by emailing us your opt-out request; similarly, you may opt out of our mobile messages by replying to the message with the word “STOP”.

-When you take an advocacy action at the Website, e.g. sign a petition or an e-card or send a letter to your legislator, and check the opt-in box through an embedded widget supplied by Action Network, the information you entered will be automatically added to the Action Network database, if you select “Yes, opt in to email updates” using a radio button on the form.
-If you select “No, do not opt in,” your information will not be added.
+Similarly, when you take an advocacy action on our website, the information you enter will be automatically added to our Action Network database.
 Required information includes your first name, last name, email address, and ZIP code; additional fields, depending on the action, may include your phone number, mailing address, and custom fields.

 Unless you provide us your phone number explicitly, in a voicemail message or by entering it on a paper or online form, or are making a donation over the phone, we do not retain or store your phone contact information.